 The new report reveals that digital twin implementations are set to increase by 36% on average over the next five years.
-This indicates a growing appetite for digital twin technology across all major industries, such as automotive, aerospace, life sciences, and energy and utilities among others, driven by organizations looking to advance their digital transformation journeys and adding intelligence to operations along the value chain.
-Organizations surveyed reported that cost-saving benefits (79%) and technological advancement (77%) are key drivers of their digital twin investments.
+This indicates a growing appetite for digital twin technology across all major industries, such as automotive, aerospace, life sciences, and energy and utilities among others, driven by organisations looking to advance their digital transformation journeys and adding intelligence to operations along the value chain.
+Organisations surveyed reported that cost-saving benefits (79%) and technological advancement (77%) are key drivers of their digital twin investments.

-The research also found that 57% of organizations agree that digital twin technology is pivotal to improving sustainability efforts, which reflects the growing trend of businesses keen to deliver on their Environmental Social Governance (ESG) promises.
-Digital twins offer flexible ways of working to mitigate risks and extend collaboration, thereby providing a unique opportunity to increase profitability while optimizing the use of resources along the value chain.
+The research also found that 57% of organisations agree that digital twin technology is pivotal to improving sustainability efforts, which reflects the growing trend of businesses keen to deliver on their Environmental Social Governance (ESG) promises.
+Digital twins offer flexible ways of working to mitigate risks and extend collaboration, thereby providing a unique opportunity to increase profitability while optimising the use of resources along the value chain.

 To read the full report, click here.

 To understand how leading companies are approaching digital twin transformation, Capgemini gathered inputs from 1,000 organisations across sectors, such as life sciences, consumer products, energy & utilities, discrete manufacturing, as well as infrastructure owners and operators.
 80% of the organisations surveyed have an ongoing digital twin programme, with the rest planning to start one.
 Capgemini also conducted 14 in-depth interviews with industry experts, academics, and think tanks from various organisations and universities.